 As a result of this webinar, you will be able to:

 - Develop and deploy an approach adaptable to any performance review system

 - Integrate performance with mission focus and fulfillment

 - Empower HR, managers, and employees to monitor progress regularly

-- Track results not activities and takes corrective action quickly
+- Track results not activities and take corrective action quickly

 Who Should Attend

 - Managers from team leader and first-line supervisor to top executive

 - Executives and HR charged with improving performance

 Why Should You Attend